-The Hearing – A legal podcast from Thomson Reuters Legal provides an unprecedented view into the most interesting people and topics in and around the legal profession.
-Hosted by lawyer and social media commentator Kevin Poulter, The Hearing is sometimes serious, sometimes irreverent but always an informative, insightful and entertaining conversation.
+The Hearing – A legal podcast from Thomson Reuters provides unprecedented access to the most interesting people and topics in and around the legal profession.
+Hosted by lawyer Kevin Poulter, The Hearing welcomes famous, familiar and unsung personalities to sit down and discuss the events and stories that have shaped their lives and careers.

 Episode Four – Robin White